-Let’s begin with defining the “Street Food”
+Let’s begin with defining “Street Food.“

 10. Senegal